BenOvermyer/benovermyer.com/content/blog/lime-odyssey-nostalgia/index.md

 +++
 title = 'Lime Odyssey: Nostalgia' date = 2012-03-06
+description = "Playing the alpha of Lime Odyssey, and nostalgia for the music"
 +++

+{{ dress_image(path="blog/lime-odyssey-nostalgia/character-select.png", alt="A screenshot of the character select screen from Lime Odyssey", caption="Character select in Lime Odyssey") }}

 So the past couple nights I've been playing the alpha test of Lime Odyssey.
 This game has been in MMO news for a couple of reasons lately; first because the music composer is Yasunori Matsuda, the same composer responsible for my favorite CRPG of all time, Chrono Trigger.
 Secondly, Lime Odyssey recently announced that its Korean version (its progenitor) is shutting down due to irreparable bugs.

 The latter is pretty ominous, but the North American developer that is localizing it for us here in the USA is still going strong.
 And with the state of the game as it is, I have to say, it's worth a good hard look.